 What is Reciprocal Conversation in Childhood?

 Reciprocal conversation in childhood is the ability to carry on a back-and-forth dialogue with a partner, by making comments, asking questions, and commenting on a topic being discussed.

 A reciprocal conversation includes multiple exchanges of asking questions, answering questions, and building on each other’s comments.
 This process involves listening carefully and knowing what to say next.
 Conversations include nonverbal communication such as gestures, eye contact, and body language.

 If reciprocal conversation is a concern, your child may struggle to share information, listen to others, or stay on topic.
-It may be hard for them to engage in small talk, meet new people and to read or express appropriate nonverbal communication.
+It may be hard for them to engage in small talk, meet new people, and read or express appropriate nonverbal communication.

 Symptoms of Lack of Conversation Skills In Childhood

 - Having one-sided conversations: your child often only talks about topics of personal interest.
 For example, sharing at length about a favorite TV or YouTube character

 - Not noticing when partner is bored: your child does not notice that the listener is no longer interested in the ongoing conversation

 - Acting like a professor: your child shares a monologue, providing lectures about outer space, trains, climate, or any other topic of interest

 - Ignoring people in conversation: your child may respond with an awkward “oh” in conversations with peers or adults

 - Asking rapid-fire questions: your child asks questions but does not pause to hear the answer

 - Talking but not listening: your child is engaging in conversation but not listening to what the conversation partner is saying and is failing to ask questions or give others a chance to talk

 - Starting conversations that are too personal: your child struggles to understand that a question is not appropriate, or tells peers or strangers too much personal information

 - Struggling to be reciprocal: your child has trouble sharing information, listening to what others have to say, staying on topic, and asking relevant questions